-Outgoing mail can be placed in a box on the table located on the road between the Administration Building (#44) and the Forest Management Building (#2).
+Outgoing mail can be placed in the mailbox located on the road between the Administration Building (#44) and the Forest Management Building (#2).
 It must be placed in the box by 11:30 a.m. each day.

-A washer and dryer are available int eh basement of Cabin #36.
+A washer and dryer are available in the basement of Cabin #36.
 Additionally, two laundromats are located in the City of Cloquet.

 As a University of Minnesota campus, CFC adheres to UMN policy regarding alcohol and drug use.
 In short, students or others housed on or visiting a UMN campus must follow state law, which prohibits consumption, purchase, or possession of alcohol by individuals younger than 21.